jugglingworm12/pythonpackages/docs/kafkautil-ecs-docs/docs/guide-kafkautil.md

 This is a command line (CLI) tool built in python for simple testing of kafka connections.
 This tool is used in command line interface, with three different commands.

+## Author

+This package was authored by Ryan Gilmore, Data Scientist at ECS Federal

 ## Installation

 This package is available python's Pypi repository, therefore it can be installed using pip.
 There is only one version currently available v.
 1.0.0.